doganparlak/doganparlak.github.io/_pages/about.md

 In addition to my academic pursuits, I gained industry experience through a Data Science internship at [UEFA](https://www.uefa.com), where I applied my knowledge in a real-world setting both on and off the pitch.

-Currently, I am working as an Artificial Intelligence Engineer at [Abdi Business Technologies](https://www.abdibt.com.tr), where I continue to apply my expertise in AI and Data Science to various projects.
+After working as an Artificial Intelligence Engineer at [Abdi Business Technologies](https://www.abdibt.com.tr), I decided to take the next step and launch my own venture.

+I am now the founder of [DPformance](https://dpformance.com), a data-driven consultancy focused on delivering advanced football analytics and insights.
+At DPformance, we help clubs, analysts, and stakeholders across the game make smarter decisions through data—enhancing understanding, communication, and strategy across all levels of football.